Compression Moulding ideal for low volume production rubber parts.

-From prototype to production, compression moulding in the Far East provides a cost effective, high quality solution for SIS Pitches.
+From prototype to production, compression moulding in China provides a cost effective, high quality solution.

-An alternative option we can offer is to use vacuum casting and produce custom flexible parts in an elastomeric polyurethane.
+Vacuum Casting can offer a better solution, and can produce custom flexible parts in an elastomeric polyurethane.
 This can provide prototype options of Shore A hardness' ranging from 15 (simulating soft rubber) to 95 (simulating hard rubber).
 Surface finish is dictated by the silicone tooling and aesthetically pleasing parts can be produced.

 Selective Laser Sintering (SLS) is the second most commonly used process after Stereolithography (SLA).
 SLS parts can be produced with high functionality in very short lead times.

 Fused Deposition Modelling (FDM), Polyjet, Digital Light Process (DLP); all are quick and provide a degree of accuracy that satisfies most design requirements.
 But which is the best option?